lammps/lammps/doc/src/python.rst

 """""""""""

-The *python* command allows to interface LAMMPS with an embedded Python interpreter and enabled to either execute arbitrary python code in that interpreter, register a Python function for future execution (as a python style variable, from a fix interfaced with python or for direct invocation), or invoke such a previously registered function.
+The *python* command allows to interface LAMMPS with an embedded Python interpreter and enables either executing arbitrary python code in that interpreter, registering a Python function for future execution (as a python style variable, from a fix interfaced with python or for direct invocation), or invoking such a previously registered function.

 Arguments, including LAMMPS variables, can be passed to the function from the LAMMPS input script and a value returned by the Python function